kalinchernev/kalinchernev.github.io/content/post/prototyping-apis-open-api-specification.md

-+++
+---
-author = ""
+author: ""
-share = true
+comments: true
-image = "/images/prototyping-apis.png"
-date = "2017-03-10T00:00:00+02:00"
+date: 2017-03-10T00:00:00+02:00
-draft = false
+draft: false
+image: /images/prototyping-apis.png
+menu: ""
-comments = true
+share: true
+slug: prototyping-apis-open-api-specification
+tags:
+- JavaScript
+- APIs
+- Open APIs
+- nodejs
+- Prototyping
-tags = ["JavaScript", "APIs", "Open APIs", "nodejs", "Prototyping"] slug = "prototyping-apis-open-api-specification" title = "Prototyping APIs with Open API Specification and Node.js" menu = ""
+title: Prototyping APIs with Open API Specification and Node.js
-+++
+---

 A story about using Node.js community-built tools effectively in order to speed up the prototyping phase of your API project.
 In the whole article, [Open API specification](https://github.com/OAI/OpenAPI-Specification) (which recently reached a RC on version 3) refers to version 2, also known as [Swagger specification](http://swagger.io/).